 Substitute Teaching During Planning Period: Certified staff may be required to substitute during their planning period.
+Teachers will be compensated at a rate of 1/8th the current sub pay per period covered.

 Teaching Controversial Issues: Teachers may teach or lead discussions about controversial issues if they comply with the following criteria: